PrioritySoftware/PrioritySoftware.github.io/_sdk/Flow-Control.md

 Thus, GOSUB 1 calls up SUB 1, GOSUB 2 calls up SUB 2, and so on.
 Once RETURN is encountered, execution continues from the statement following the relevant GOSUB command.

+Sub-routines can receive an identifier number from 1-999,999.

 ## Further Reading